Lewington-pitsos/pubroaddefects/README.md

 **Source**: [Kaggle Dataset](https://www.kaggle.com/alvarobasily/road-damage), many thanks to the author.
 **Author**: [Alvaro Basily](https://www.kaggle.com/alvarobasily).
-**Modifications**: The original txt annotations have been converted into the 2020 Road Damage Detection Competition XML format.
+**Modifications**: The original `.txt` annotations have been converted into the standard XML format.

+If you use this data in your own research or projects, please credit the researchers responsible for creating the original datasets.